 All Saints Parish Groups

-Understanding the grief process after a loved one passes can lead to acceptance, growth and recovery.
-Throughout the year, All Saints offers programs for adults led by an experienced facilitator, with focus on safety and confidentiality in a group setting.
-(One-on-one assistance is also available.)
+Understanding grief after a loved one passes can lead to acceptance, growth and recovery.
+Throughout the year, All Saints Parish offers a program for adults led by an experienced facilitator, with a focus on safety and confidentiality in a group setting (one-on-one assistance also available).

 For more information on upcoming sessions, please contact: